jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 WAL001.A0101/*.fq.gz
 ```

-These extras are merged into a single FASTQ file and placed in an
+These extras were then merged into a single FASTQ file for each individual using
-independent file with the following example command:
+`cat`, and placed in an independent file in the output files with the following
+commands

 ```bash
 INDIR=03-preprocessing/screening/human_filtering/output